 Set Current Location

-Eleanor Tinsley Park, built in 1926, is bordered by Buffalo Bayou, Taft Street, Sabine Street and Allen Parkway.
+Eleanor Tinsley Park, designated in April 1998, is bordered by Buffalo Bayou, Taft Street, Sabine Street and Allen Parkway.
 It has a small pool where you can see fish, turtles, and aquatic animals swimming.
 The sloping hills, trees, picnic tables and the swing sets make this an excellent place to relax.
 Every year on the 4th of July, grand celebrations with fireworks take place here.
 This is a regular venue for festivals.
 It also features a host of sculptures and other art pieces.

 Houston will be forever grateful for George Hermann's generous gift of land in the early 1900s.
-The park spans over 425 acres (172 hectares) and is so popular, it has been dubbed the "People's Park."
+The park spans over 445 acres (180 hectares) and is one of Houston's oldest public parks.
 People from all walks of life gather here for various events throughout the year.
 A monstrous statue of Sam Houston welcomes you to the park.
 Those seeking an educational outing for themselves or the kids will find many options inside the park.
 The Museum of Natural Science, Houston Zoo, Burke Baker Planetarium and an IMAX theater are all popular attractions.
-Lighter family entertainment is available in the form of pedal boats, train rides and a horse stable.
+Lighter family entertainment is available in the form of pedal boats, train rides and other activities.

-Memorial Park is a popular Houston attraction complete with a beautiful three-mile playground.
-There are walking paths, picnic sites, baseball fields, pine trees, gardens and ponds.
-Appreciate nature's beauty and make the most of the sunny weather.
+Memorial Park is a popular Houston attraction complete with a beautiful three-mile (4.8 kilometers) playground.
+There are walking paths, picnic sites, baseball fields, pine trees, gardens, and ponds in the sprawling park.
+Here, you can appreciate nature's beauty and make the most of the sunny weather.
 The locals love to jog here, but you can also rent a bike and hit the trail.
 There is also a public golf course with a clubhouse and restaurant, a tennis club, and a workout facility nestled on the grounds.

 San Jacinto State Historical Park is the battleground where Texas won its independence from Mexico in 1836.
 After the Alamo, General Santa Anna's large force chased Sam Houston's small army across Texas and was soundly defeated at this site.
 The centerpiece of the historic site is a majestic limestone and concrete obelisk known as the San Jacinto Monument that rises up to 570 feet (167.64 meters) above the coastal flatlands to pay tribute to the historical event.
 At the base of the monument you will find the acclaimed Museum of Texas History and the Jesse H. Jones Theater that screens the 35-minute movie named 'Texas Forever!!
 The Battle of San Jacinto' every day.
 The Battleship Texas is berthed in the ship channel at the edge of the park.